 Moving toward a sustainable packaging program is also a culture shift for your company.
 While many on your team will view it positively, sustainable changes may face challenges.
 Be prepared to handle how to communicate the transition to stakeholders and customers, and how to make the business case for sustainable packaging related to budgets and resources.

 To determine whether your sustainable packaging plan is working, you will need to have measurement tools in place to monitor progress.
 The Consumer Goods Forum recommends metrics your business might consider, including:

 - Recycled and renewable content

 - Cumulative energy demand

 In addition to measuring changes to the packaging itself, businesses should look at how a sustainable packaging program affects sales and sentiment with customers.
 You may find that customers are not aware of or do not understand the program.
-In that case, you would want to adjust your awareness and education strategy for your sustainable packaging program.
+In that case, you would want to adjust your awareness and education strategy for your sustainable packaging checklist.

 We can help you optimize your program